bitcoin-dev-project/warnet/README.md

 ## Major functionality

 * Warnet uses docker to launch a bitcoin network of `n` nodes which are connected to each other according to a network topology from a specification file.
-* Nodes are assigned random IP addresses in the 100.0.0.0/8 subnet which ensures randomized `addrman` binning [by Bitcoin Core](https://github.com/bitcoin/bitcoin/blob/8372ab0ea3c88308aabef476e3b9d023ba3fd4b7/src/addrman.h#L66).
+* Nodes are by default assigned random IP addresses in the 100.0.0.0/8 subnet which ensures randomized `addrman` binning [by Bitcoin Core](https://github.com/bitcoin/bitcoin/blob/8372ab0ea3c88308aabef476e3b9d023ba3fd4b7/src/addrman.h#L66), along with a Tor address.
 * Nodes can be assigned activities which can be programmed using the Bitcoin Core function test [test_framework language](https://github.com/bitcoin/bitcoin/tree/master/test/functional).
 * Nodes can have traffic shaping parameters assigned to them via the graph using [tc-netem](https://manpages.ubuntu.com/manpages/trusty/man8/tc-netem.8.html) tool.
 * Log files from nodes can be accessed directly